Fallen Angels (1995 film): Plot

-Narrative and structure

-Fallen Angels utilizes a non-linear plot structure that alternates between two loosely connected storylines.
-The film frequently shifts between characters and emphasizes emotion and atmosphere over a traditional linear narrative.
-Critics have described the film’s structure as intentionally fragmented: Edward Guthmann of the San Francisco Chronicle called it “an experiment in anti-narrative,” noting that Wong “interweaves [the characters’] stories so casually that his story, for what it's worth, always stays beyond our grasp.”
-Similarly, Jude D. Russo of The Harvard Crimson wrote that the film’s “two storylines intersect occasionally throughout the film…but remain fundamentally separate through most of the film, reflecting the isolation at the movie’s heart.”

-Summary

-Hitman Wong Chi-ming and a woman he calls his "partner" talk while smoking.
+Hitman Wong Chi-ming talks to a woman, whom he refers to as his "partner".
 The story begins after Wong responds to her question on whether they are still partners.

-The pair, despite being business partners for nearly three years, have never met, instead exchanging their plans via letters and faxes.
+The pair have never met despite having been business partners for nearly three years; instead they exchange plans via letters and faxes.
 The partner cleans the hitman's cramped apartment, buys his groceries, and sends him blueprints of assassination locations.
 Becoming increasingly obsessed with his mysterious nature, she visits a bar Wong frequents and daydreams about him, after which she goes to his apartment and masturbates to the thought of him.

-Following a successful hit during which he is shot in the arm, increasingly frustrated by the monotone life of contract killing and lack of free will, Wong decides to quit.
+Wong carries out a successful hit but is shot in the arm in the process.
+Increasingly frustrated by the monotone life of contract killing and lack of free will, he decides to quit.
 He sets up a meeting with his partner but no-shows.
 Certain that she will come looking for him at his favourite bar, he asks the bartender to suggest "Forget Him" on the jukebox when she arrives.
 After listening to the song, the partner returns to his apartment, where she masturbates until she breaks down crying.
 Meanwhile, Wong encounters an eccentric woman nicknamed "Blondie" at a McDonald's, who invites him to her apartment.
 She believes Wong is the ex-lover who left her for another woman.

 Wong ultimately decides to meet his partner in person and informs her that he wishes to terminate their partnership.
 She asks him to do one more job, which he agrees.
 Afterwards, Wong breaks off his relationship with Blondie, leaving her heartbroken.
 She bites him in the arm to leave her mark on him.
 The hitman sets out for his final job, while the partner makes a phone call that gives him away.
-Wong eventually dies in the showdown, though he is pleased that he has finally been able to achieve free will by making his own decisions and die.
+Wong eventually dies in the showdown, though he is pleased that he has finally been able to achieve free will by making his own decisions and dying.